AMReX-Astro/Microphysics/sphinx_docs/source/eos.rst

    All of these modes require composition as an input.
-Usually this is via the set of mass fractions, ``eos_t.xn[]``, but if ``USE_AUX_THERMO`` is set to ``TRUE``, then we instead use the auxillary quantities stored in ``eos_t.aux[]``.
+Usually this is via the set of mass fractions, ``eos_t.xn[]``, but if ``USE_AUX_THERMO`` is set to ``TRUE``, then we instead use the auxiliary quantities stored in ``eos_t.aux[]``.

 .. _aux_eos_comp:

-Auxillary Composition
+Auxiliary Composition
 ---------------------